Gothic-Gargoyle/doomcube/README.md

 # Running
 ## SD card (untested)
-You can run `doomcube.dol` from an SD card, WADs go in /data/WAD/ and the music patches (see[here](##Music)) go in /data/timidity, not yet tested on real hardware
+You can run `doomcube.dol` from an SD card, WADs go in /data/WAD/ and the music patches ([see here](##Music)) go in /data/timidity, not yet tested on real hardware!!

 ## ISO
-After building this project you can run `doomcube.dol` on dolphin, not yet tested on real hardware
+After building this project you can run `doomcube.dol` on dolphin, not yet tested on real hardware!!

 # Building